T Levels

 What about existing apprenticeship schemes?

-T Levels will not replace the current apprenticeships in hairdressing, barbering, beauty therapy and nail services
+T Levels will not replace the current apprenticeships in beauty therapy and nail services.

 They will sit alongside apprenticeships and A Levels offering an additional route into work.

-Find out more about apprenticeships in the UK and read our blog posts about taking on an apprentice:
+Find out more about apprenticeships in the UK in our Member only guide

 Barber lights